manikanthdharam/Projects/Stock Market Prediction using LSTM/README.md

 ## Model

-We use a Long Short-Term Memory (LSTM) model, which is suitable for sequence prediction problems like time series data.
+We use a Long Short-Term Memory (LSTM) model suitable for sequence prediction problems like time series data.
 The model is configured with two LSTM layers followed by a dense layer to predict the stock price.

 ## Results

-The model's predictions are visualized against the actual stock prices to evaluate performance.
+To evaluate performance, the model's predictions are visualized against the actual stock prices.
 Further tuning and validation can enhance model accuracy.

 ## Contributing